scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

    timeseries = result.compute(get=get)

-The complete code for benchmarking is available from https://github.com/Becksteinlab/Parallel-analysis-in-the-MDAnalysis-Library under the MIT License.
+The complete code for benchmarking as well as an alternative implementation based on mpi4py_ is available from https://github.com/Becksteinlab/Parallel-analysis-in-the-MDAnalysis-Library under the MIT License.

 The data files consist of a topology file ``adk4AKE.psf`` (in CHARMM PSF format; :math:`N = 3341` atoms) and a trajectory ``1ake_007-nowater-core-dt240ps.dcd`` (DCD format) of length 1.004 µs with 4187 frames; both are freely available from figshare at DOI `10.6084/m9.figshare.5108170`_  :cite:`Seyler:2017aa`.
 Files in XTC and NCDF formats are generated from the DCD on the fly using MDAnalysis.